 Small enough for an apartment, big enough to make 15+ servings, and easy to use indoors or out.

-For additional ideas, including sides, drinks, desserts, and more, check out our 4th of July Headquarters.
-And see our Ultimate Guide to BBQ & Grilling when you want to go outside.
+For additional ideas, including sides, drinks, desserts, and more, check out our Labor Day Headquarters.

 Header image by Chowhound.